easyops-cn/next-core/etc/brick-types.api.md

     type: "resolve";
 }

+// Warning: (ae-internal-missing-underscore) The name "ResolveOptions" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface ResolveOptions {
+    cache?: "default" | "reload";
+}

 // Warning: (ae-internal-missing-underscore) The name "RouteAliasConf" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)